Anna Shelest

 Hailed by The New York Times as a pianist of “a fiery sensibility and warm touch,” ANNA SHELEST is an international award-winning artist who has thrilled audiences throughout the world.

-A native of Ukraine, Anna Shelest received her early music education at the Kharkiv Special Music School.
+A native of Ukraine, Anna received her early music education at the Kharkiv Special Music School.
 She received her Masters Degree from The Juilliard School in New York City, where she studied with Jerome Lowenthal.

 Anna Shelest makes her home in New York City with her husband and two sons.